UnaM718/AdaptativeBiasReflectiveLayer/README.md

-# Abrl
+# ABRL
-# Adaptive Bias Correction Layer
+# Adaptive Bias Reflective Layer

 This project provides a PyTorch layer designed to reduce biases in AI models, developed with the assistance of Grok (xAI), ChatGPT (OpenAI), and Claude (Anthropic).
 It uses multi-scale projections and KL divergence to correct biases in model representations.